-The introduction of nonnative plant species is considered a top environmental threat to the Galápagos Islands, so do not bring any fruits, vegetables, or plants of any kind with you.
-Anything that might have seeds or spores clinging to it, such as the soles of your shoes and any outdoor gear or camping equipment, should be washed and inspected thoroughly before bringing it to the islands.
+The introduction of non-native plant species is considered a top environmental threat to the Galápagos Islands, so do not bring any fruits, vegetables, or plants of any kind with you.
+Anything that might have seeds or spores clinging to it, such as the soles of your shoes and any outdoor gear or camping equipment, should be washed and inspected thoroughly before being brought to the islands.
 The threat of invasive plant species is so great that visitors arriving to the Galápagos have to sign an affidavit swearing that they're not bringing in any food, animals, seeds, or dirty camping gear.

 Flights to the Galápagos Islands depart multiple times each day from Quito or Guayaquil on mainland Ecuador.
 Flights from the U.S. are plentiful to both cities.
-Hotel options are better in Quito and, in general, Quito is a more compelling city with a stunning colonial center, which was made a UNESCO World Heritage Site in 1978.
-It has enough good museums, shopping, and restaurants to easily fill a few days.
-However, Quito is located at over 9,000 feet, so altitude can be a problem for travelers arriving from lower elevations.
-Steamy Guayaquil, Ecuador's largest city, is at sea level, so altitude is not a problem.
+Hotel options are better in Quito and, in general, this city is more compelling with a stunning colonial center, which was made a UNESCO World Heritage site in 1978.
+It's also home to ample museums, shopping, and restaurants to easily fill a few days.
+However, Quito is located over 9,000 feet, so altitude can be a problem for travelers arriving from lower elevations.
+Steamy Guayaquil, Ecuador's largest city, is at sea level, so altitude is not an issue.
 However, the hotel and restaurant selection is much more limited in Guayaquil.

-Casa Gangotena, on the newly restored Plaza San Francisco in the heart of the colonial center of Quito, is the best hotel in Ecuador, combining history, style, and service.
+Casa Gangotena, on the newly restored Plaza San Francisco in the heart of Quito's colonial center, is the best hotel in Ecuador, combining history, style, and service.

-Under the guidance of chef-owner Daniel Maldondo, Urko stays focused on showcasing Ecuadorean ingredients and flavors.
-Go for the tasting menu to get a full sense of what Maldondo calls cocina local.
+Under the guidance of chef/owner Daniel Maldonado, Urko stays focused on showcasing Ecuadorian ingredients and flavors.
+Go for the tasting menu to get a full sense of what Maldonado calls cocina local.

-Hotel del Parque, in a restored building on the city's leafy Parque Histórico, is the only sophisticated boutique hotel in the city.
-The hotel has 44 rooms in a building that dates back to 1891 and includes a spa where you can book a massage in a repurposed church bell tower.
+Hotel del Parque, located in the city's leafy Parque Histórico, is a sophisticated boutique property with 44 rooms.
+The restored building dates back to 1891, and houses a spa where you can book a massage in a repurposed church bell tower.

 If you're booking your own flights from mainland Ecuador to the Galápagos Islands, remember that there are two airports on two different islands in the archipelago.
 San Cristóbal Airport is on the island of the same name.
-Baltra Airport, which runs entirely on sun and wind power, is on tiny Baltra Island, which is separated from Santa Cruz Island by a narrow channel.
-Be sure you’ve booked flights to the same island you will be based on, or where your boat departs from and returns to.
+Seymour Airport, which runs entirely on sun and wind power, can be found on tiny Baltra Island, which is separated from Santa Cruz Island by a narrow channel.
+Be sure to book your flights to the same island you'll be based on, or where your boat departs and returns.

-In 2012, Ecuador's president Rafael Correa abolished fees at national parks and reserves in the country; however, Galápagos Islands National Park was not part of that exemption, and still requires a $100 entrance fee per person, which is payable only in cash upon arrival at either airport in the Galápagos Islands.
+In 2012, Ecuador's then-president Rafael Correa abolished fees at national parks and reserves in the country.
+However, Galápagos National Park was not part of that exemption, and still requires a $100 entrance fee per person, which is payable only in cash upon arrival at either airport in the Galápagos Islands.
 In addition, each visitor must buy a $20 transit card, which is also payable only in cash at the airport.
 Also of note, Ecuadorian officials are considering increasing park fees to $400 per person as a way to reduce overtourism.

 My Father's Island by Johanna Angermeyer

-Published in 1998, this book is an account of the author's German ancestors, who were among the first to settle on Santa Cruz Island.
-Their challenges and triumphs will humble you and give you valuable perspective about the hand of man in the Galápagos.
+Published in 1998, this book provides an account of the author's German ancestors, who were among the first to settle on Santa Cruz Island.
+Their challenges and triumphs are humbling, offering valuable perspective on the Galápagos.
 Members of the Angermeyer family still live on Santa Cruz Island, where they run the Angermeyer Waterfront Inn.